ryantd42/NY-Legislative-Git/2023/S3113A-2023/bill.md

  INDUSTRIAL TRUCKS, CLASS I TO III.
-  (B)  GRANT AMOUNTS SHALL BE DETERMINED BY THE AUTHORITY BASED ON VEHI- CLE TYPE, ENERGY SOURCE, AND VEHICLE WEIGHT CLASS, BUT SHALL NOT BE LESS THAN TEN PERCENT OF THE COST  OF  THE  ZERO-EMISSION  INDUSTRIAL  TRUCKS PURCHASED OR LEASED.
+  (B)  GRANT AMOUNTS SHALL BE DETERMINED BY THE AUTHORITY BASED ON VEHI- CLE TYPE, ENERGY SOURCE, AND VEHICLE WEIGHT CLASS, BUT SHALL NOT BE LESS

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02583-01-3
+  LBD02583-02-3
- S. 3113  2
+ S. 3113--A  2

+ THAN TEN PERCENT OF THE COST  OF  THE  ZERO-EMISSION  INDUSTRIAL  TRUCKS PURCHASED OR LEASED.
+  (C)  SUCH  CRITERIA IN PARAGRAPH (A) OF THIS SUBDIVISION SHALL INCLUDE REQUIREMENTS THAT TO BE  ELIGIBLE  FOR  SUCH  GRANTS  THE  ZERO-EMISSION INDUSTRIAL TRUCKS AND THE COMPONENTS AND PARTS THEREOF SHALL BE PRODUCED OR  MADE IN WHOLE OR SUBSTANTIAL PART IN THE UNITED STATES, ITS TERRITO- RIES, OR POSSESSIONS AND THAT THE FINAL ASSEMBLY OF  SUCH  ZERO-EMISSION TRUCKS  SHALL  OCCUR  IN  THE  UNITED  STATES,  ITS  TERRITORIES,  OR POSSESSIONS.
   5. THE ZERO-EMISSION INDUSTRIAL TRUCKS GRANT PROGRAM SHALL  BE  FUNDED THROUGH  THE  ANNUAL APPROPRIATION OF THE LEGISLATURE OR ANY OTHER FUNDS RECEIVED BY THE STATE FOR THE PURPOSES OF THIS  SECTION,  INCLUDING  BUT NOT LIMITED TO FUNDS ADMINISTERED IN THE CLEAN ENERGY FUND.
 GRANTS SHALL ONLY BE AWARDED BASED UPON THE AVAILABILITY OF FUNDS.
   § 2.
 This act shall take effect immediately.